dutchiexl/BehatHtmlFormatterPlugin/README.md

 To be done:
 ========================

-1. Store previous runs --> Done
-2. Add parameters for behat.yml file
+1. Add parameters for behat.yml file
-3. Add bootstrap as dependency
+2. Add bootstrap as dependency
-4. clean up html report
+3. clean up html report
-5. Add out parameter
+4. Add out parameter

 =========================